BBC Sport NI to broadcast six Ulster home games

 Ulster's second game of the season is away to Scarlets on 24 September while the first meeting with Munster comes on 29 October at Thomond Park

-Leinster are Ulster's opponents again on 3 December at the RDS Arena while there's two interpro encounters over the festive period.
+Leinster are Ulster's opponents again on 3 December at the RDS Arena while there are two interprovincial encounters over the festive period.

 It's a Galway showdown with Connacht on 23 December followed by a New Year's Day clash against Munster at Kingspan Stadium.